AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Dynamic Semantics**

-There are no dynamic semantics associated with the Initializes Aspect.
+There are no dynamic semantics associated with the Initializes aspect.

 .. centered:: **Verification Rules**